Season of the Celestial Scorpion

 Dates: October 23 –November 22

 Ruling planets: Ruled by Mars.
-After Pluto’s discovery in 1930, considered by many modern astrologers to be co-ruled by Pluto
+After Pluto’s discovery in 1930, considered by many modern astrologers to be co-ruled by Pluto.
+NB Mars is in Scorpio at the time of writing.

 Zodiac quality: Fixed